Healthdirect Free Australian health advice you can count on.

 The type of treatment will depend on the type of eye cancer and how far it has spread (known as its stage).

-Usually you will need surgery to remove the tumour or sometimes the whole eye.
-After the surgery you can have an artificial eye that will look and move like a real eye.
+Usually, you will need surgery to remove the tumour, part of the eye or sometimes the whole eye.
+After the surgery, you can have an artificial eye implant that looks like a real eye.

-Other treatments may include laser therapy to destroy melanoma cells, radiation, chemotherapy or other medicines to fight the cancer if it has spread to other parts of your body.
+Other treatments may include laser therapy to destroy cancer cells.
+If the cancer has spread to other parts of your body, your health team may also offer you radiotherapy or other medicines.

 Living with eye cancer

-If you have had an eye removed, you should still be able to see adequately with just one eye.
-But it may take a few months for your vision to adjust.
-You may always have problems with judging distance.
+Most people can still see well with one eye, but it may take a few months for your vision to adjust.
+You may notice problems with judging distance and seeing things at the edge of your vision (peripheral vision).

-After you have been treated for cancer, it is normal to feel afraid that the cancer will return.
-If you are struggling, it is important to seek support from your doctor, a therapist or other people who have been through cancer.
+After treatment for cancer, it is common to feel anxious that the cancer will return.
+Seek support from your doctor, a therapist or other people who have been through cancer.

 Resources and support